BharatKalluri/gardener/readme.md

 ## What can it do?

-- create a `readme.md`.
+Create a `readme.md`.
 This will serve as an entry point for your notes.
-- Write notes in markdown, use wiki-links (`[[file-name]]`) all you want.
+Write notes in markdown, use wiki-links (`[[file-name]]`) to link between notes.

-- Run `gardener link` in your notes folder.
-Now you will have markdown links linking your notes!
+- `gardener link` : Converts all wiki links to markdown links (so that github pages can pick these up as normal web links)
-- You can also rename notes using `gardener rename <name> <new name>`, gardener will update all your wiki links
+- `gardener rename <name> <new name>`: Will rename a note and also the corresponding wiki links
+- `gardener tend`: Will scan all your notes and find out which notes are not linked and will automatically create wiki links for you (coming soon in release 0.2!)

-- Push the updated files and switch on github pages if you please.
+Push the updated files and switch on github pages if you please.
 You will have a great looking website ready for you! ([example](https://notes.bharatkalluri.in))

-Pro tip: Setup a pre-commit hook so that all your will have up to date backlinks/wikilinks.
+> Pro tip: Setup a pre-commit hook so that all your will have up to date backlinks/wikilinks.
 I use [lefthook](https://github.com/Arkweid/lefthook/)
      personally, The config is [very simple!](https://github.com/BharatKalluri/notes/blob/master/lefthook.yml)

 ### What is planned?

-- `gardener tend`: Looks for words in notes which could be wiki-links.
-This will enhance the quality of wiki-links and back links!
 - A graph view between all your wiki links.

 ### Limitations